+"the primacy of growth is essential to Marx's model of the system at work".
 Unfortunately for Kidron, both "definitions" of the "central capitalist dynamic" get him immediately into trouble if considered in the light of economic history.
 In most class societies, there is no "central public arrangement" to ensure that the process of accumulation goes on "in an orderly, continuous and predictable way".
 On each medieval demesne, it is true, a serf was forced to deliver say half of his output to the noble lord.
-But what was sowed and reaped on each demesne, what (if any) surplus was left over after the lord's consumption needs were covered, how much local, regional, national or international trade was made possible as a result of this surplus, how much (if any) development of productive technique took place, was not only not "ensured" in an "orderly, continuous and predictable way" but was even much more disorderly, discontinuous and unpredictable than under capitalism.
+But what was sowed and reaped on each demesne, what (if any) surplus was left over after the lord's consumption needs were covered, how much local, regional, national or international trade was made possible as a result of this surplus, how much (if any) development of productive technique took place, was not only not "ensured" in an "orderly, continuous and predictable way" out was even much more disorderly, discontinuous and unpredictable than under capitalism.
 To think that Alexander the Great (slave society), the Emperor of China (Asian mode of production) or Charlemagne (feudalism) were in possession of some mysterious "central, public arrangement" to ensure that the process of surplus product extraction went on in an "orderly, continuous and predictable way" in the societies they dominated, is a complete misreading of history.
 In fact, under precapitalist class society, interruptions in this process were much more numerous and much more disastrous for all involved than under capitalism (one has to think only of the regular recurrence of famines).